getsnoopy/BiTGApps/README.md

 * Optimize APK files with Zipalign tool
 * Optimize application database with Sqlite tool
 * Safetynet Patch for passing CTS profile
+* Bootlog Patch for generating bootloop logs
-* Disable Privileged App permission
+* Disable Privileged Permissions Allowlisting functionality
 * Enable Battery Optimization for all GApps
 * It can be installed in Custom OS shipped with GApps
 * Addon packages for supporting additional GApps packages